pocketsvg/PocketSVG/README.md

 # PocketSVG
+A class that converts Scalable Vector Graphics (SVG) into:
+* CGPaths
+* CAShapeLayers
+* UIBezierCurves
+* NSBezierCurves.

-A class that converts Scalable Vector Graphics (SVG) data into CGPaths, CAShapeLayers and UIBezierCurves.
-This makes it easy to create vector-based paths and shapes in your apps.
+This makes it easy to create vector-based paths and shapes in your iOS or OS X apps.

 This a fork of an [SVG to bezier path parser by Martin Haywood](http://ponderwell.net/2011/05/converting-svg-paths-to-objective-c-paths/), with fixes by [Pieter Omvlee](http://www.bohemiancoding.com/) and Dominic Mortlock.

 Feedback, improvements, and pull requests are welcome.
-Please get in touch if you can help improve the code.

 ## Usage
 1. Make your drawing in a vector graphics editor such as Illustrator, Inkscape, [Sketch](http://www.bohemiancoding.com/sketch/), etc.